inspec/inspec-aws/docs/resources/aws_iam_ssh_public_key.md

 `encoding` _(required)_

 Specifies the public key encoding format to use in the response.
-To retrieve the public key in ssh-rsa format, use `SSH`.
+To retrieve the public key in SSH-RSA format, use `SSH`.
 To retrieve the public key in PEM format, use `PEM`.

 For additional information, see the [AWS documentation on AWS IAM AccessKey.](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-iam-accesskey.html).